Fast and Flexible Flow Decompositions in General Graphs via Dominators: Missing proofs

-Vertex $v$ has a blue-child different from $u$ in $T_t$ or $u$ has a blue-child distinct from $v$ in $T_s$, otherwise $uv$ is a $C$-univocal path, contradicting the fact that the trees are collapsed.
+Otherwise we have $v=w$.
+Vertex $v$ has a blue-child different from $u$ in $T_t$ or $u$ has a blue-child distinct from $v$ in $T_s$, otherwise $uv$ is a non-trivial $C$-univocal path, contradicting the fact that the trees are collapsed.
 So suppose without loss of generality that $u$ has a blue-child $v'$ in $T_s$ distinct from $v$.
-Let $k' \in\mathbb{N}^+$ be the smallest number such that $dom_s(v',k)=u$, so $u$ is the $k$-th ancestor of $v'$ in $T_t$.
+Let $k' \in\mathbb{N}^+$ be the smallest number such that $dom_s(v',k)=u$, so $u$ is the $k'$-th ancestor of $v'$ in $T_s$.
 Let $w':=dom_t(u,k')$.
 Applying~\Cref{lem:st-dom-immediate-relation} to $u,v',k'$ we have that $w'$ $t$-dominates $v'$ and $v'$ is not a $t$-dominator of $u$ unless $v'=w'$.
 Our goal now is to show that $v' \neq w'$.
 Suppose for a contradiction that $w' = v'$.
-We proceed by cases.
+We proceed by cases on the relation between $w$ and $w'$.

 If $w=w'$ then we have the following equalities $v=w=w'=v'$, which contradicts the fact that $v \neq v'$.